prahladyeri/prahladyeri.github.io/_posts/2018-06-22-smyte-the-latest-victim-in-the-acquisition-saga-of-tech-giants.md

 ---
 layout: post
-title: "Smyte is no more - The latest episode in the acquisition saga of Tech Giants"
+title: Smyte is no more - The latest episode in the acquisition saga of Tech Giants
 tags: open-source twitter technology
 ---